knative/docs/docs/admin/install/serving/install-serving-with-yaml.md

 === "Magic DNS (xip.io)"

+    !!! information
+        If the cluster LoadBalancer service doesn't expose an IPv4 address or hostname, such as with IPv6 clusters or local setups such as minikube, Magic DNS will not work.
+        Follow the Real DNS or Temporary DNS steps instead.

-    We ship a simple Kubernetes Job called "default domain" that will (see caveats) configure Knative Serving to use <a href="http://xip.io">xip.io</a> as the default DNS suffix.
+    If the cluster LoadBalancer service exposes an IPv4 address or hostname, use a simple Kubernetes Job called `serving-default-domain` that configures Knative Serving to use [xip.io](http://xip.io) as the default DNS suffix by running the command:

     ```bash
     kubectl apply -f {{ artifact(repo="serving",file="serving-default-domain.yaml")}}
     ```

-    !!! info "CAVEAT"
-        This will only work if the cluster LoadBalancer service exposes an IPv4 address or hostname, so it will not work with IPv6 clusters or local setups like Minikube.
-For these, see "Real DNS" or "Temporary DNS".

 === "Real DNS"

-    To configure DNS for Knative, take the External IP or CNAME from setting up networking, and configure it with your DNS provider as
+    To configure DNS for Knative, take the External IP address or CNAME from setting up networking, and configure it with your DNS provider as
     follows:

-    1. If the networking layer produced an External IP address, then configure a wildcard `A` record for the domain:
+    1. If the networking layer produced an External IP address, then configure a wildcard `A` record for the domain by running the command:

         ```bash
         # Here knative.example.com is the domain suffix for your cluster
         *.knative.example.com == A 35.233.41.212
         ```

-    1. If the networking layer produced a CNAME, then configure a CNAME record for the domain:
+    1. If the networking layer produced a CNAME, then configure a CNAME record for the domain by running the command:

         ```bash
         # Here knative.example.com is the domain suffix for your cluster
         *.knative.example.com == CNAME a317a278525d111e89f272a164fd35fb-1510370581.eu-central-1.elb.amazonaws.com
         ```

-    1. Once your DNS provider has been configured, direct Knative to use that domain:
+    1. After your DNS provider is configured, direct Knative to use that domain by running the command:

         ```bash
         # Replace knative.example.com with your domain suffix